 NERSC and our vendors supply a rich set of HPC utilities, applications, and programming libraries.
 If there is something missing that you would like to have on our systems, please submit a request on help.nersc.gov and we will evaluate it for appropriateness, cost, effort, and benefit to the community.

 For a list of available software, see NERSC Software.

 When you log in to any NERSC computer (not HPSS), you are in your global $HOME directory.
-You initially land in the same place no matter what machine you connect to (with the exception of PDSF).
+You initially land in the same place no matter what machine you connect to.
 This means that if you have files or binary executables that are specific to a certain system, you need to manage their location.

 We provide several ways for transferring data both inside and outside NERSC.
 To transfer files from/to NERSC, we suggest using the dedicated Data Transfer Nodes, which are optimized for bandwidth and have access for most of the NERSC file systems.

 For more detailed information on data transfer, see Transferring Data.